jtward/Savannah/readme.md

 Don't forget to include the savannah.js file in your web page!

 A plugin class just implements `Plugin`.
-You need to implement an `execute` method, similar to Cordova, and a `getName` method.
+You need to implement an `execute` method, similar to Cordova.

 ```Java
 public class MyPlugin implements SavannahPlugin {